lsst-sqre/nublado1/README.md

   IP endpoint of the Jupyter cluster is known.

-* You will additionally need SSL certificates that correspond to that DNS record; I'm currently a big fan of letsencrypt.org but if you already have a wildcard record for your domain, that works well too.
+* You will additionally need SSL certificates that correspond to that DNS record; I have been using a wildcard record, but I am also very fond of letsencrypt.org.
+If you go with letsencrypt.org then you will need to determine a way to answer the Let's Encrypt challenge, which is beyond the scope of this document.
 GitHub will require that your certificate be signed by a CA it trusts, so you cannot use a self-signed certificate.

 * You will need to create a GitHub application, either on your personal account or in an organization you administer.
 Given that you're